Jorge Zamanillo: Life

 In February 2022, Zamanillo was named the incoming founding director of the National Museum of the American Latino.
 He assumed the position on May 2, 2022.
 He was able to gain the position as he was the most fit to become director due to the fact he was already so into supporting the history of American Latino history.
+He hopes to provide a perspective of American Latino experiences to the Smithsonian Museum.

 Zamanillo and his wife Ann have a daughter.